NuclearTalent/Bayes2019/index.md

 - [Model checking](topics/model-checking/)
 - [Special topic: Bayesian methods and machine learning](topics/bayesian-methods-and-machine-learning/)

 Jupyter notebooks will be used extensively throughout the course.
-Some notebooks introducing notebooks can be found [here](topics/jupyter-and-python-basics/)
+Some notebooks introducing notebooks can be found [here](topics/jupyter-and-python-basics/).

+Questions on Bayesian statistics and its application to nuclear physics problems are collected [here](discussion_questions/).
+Participants are strongly encouraged to try these questions and propose answers, and also to suggest new questions to be added.

 ## Teachers and local organization